 Because the titanium alloy superplastic forming temperature is very high, in order to prevent its oxidation and hydrogen absorption, it is necessary to brush a protective coating on the surface of the titanium alloy raw material to play the role of a protective layer.

 There are also certain special requirements for protective coatings.
 For example, a dense protective film can be formed, and it has good high-temperature resistance, thermal stability, and lubricity.
 The protective coating should not pollute the mold and titanium alloy parts, and it is easy to brush and clean.
-The more commonly used are graphite water agent, high-temperature paint, etc.
+The more commonly used are graphite water agents, high-temperature paint, etc.

 The superplastic forming parts should be pressed into a certain pressure of inert gas (such as argon) to prevent the titanium alloy from oxidizing and absorbing hydrogen at high temperatures, and the charging rate should be slow.